-Lubricating the drive chain
+Cleaning and lubricating the drive chain

 The drive chain must be cleaned and lubricated at the intervals specified in the periodic maintenance and lubrication chart, otherwise it will quickly wear out, especially when riding in dusty or wet areas.
 Service the drive chain as follows.